mech/Notes/JavaScript/ember.md

 You'll spend most time on the route than any other Ember's parts.
 In Rails, you use Controller to load data, but in Ember, you do it at Route.
 Route loads data and assigns it to a controller using `setupController()`.
 Controller in Ember rarely has the job to load data!

 When `/tables` is visited, Ember calls the `App.TablesRoute` object, which finds the list of tables and assigns it to the `App.TablesController`.

+In current versions of Ember (1.10), when a route is entered, it builds a controller, associates a model with it, and hands it off to an (old-style) view for rendering.
+The view itself is invisible (Ember.View); you just write a template with the correct name.

+With Ember 2.0, you still have route, but controller+template+view are unified into 1 component.

 Routes manage state, including serialisation and de-serialisation.